Restoring Lost Values

 "Luke was consistently kind when he played ping pong with me."

 Not only does it highlight their good behavior, but it also encourages the good behavior.

 Family Facts are an intentional way you can implement values within your family.
-It doesn't need to overwhelming or take long.
+It doesn't need to be overwhelming or take long.
 Family Facts can be quickly taught, yet positively influence your children throughout their lives.